|

 coal near present day Shawnee.
 With the expansion of the cattle industry, Hughitt determined that the

-western terminus should be on the north bank of the North Platte west of Fort Fetterman.
-This would provide
+western terminus should be on the north bank of the North Platte west of Fort Fetterman possibly near the location of the

 a convenient terminal for the loading of cattle from the great ranches in Powder River country.